andrewt0301/hse-acos-course/docs/part1ca/04_Instructions/lecture.md

        b  label
        j  label
        la label

+    Note: Add `label` to some place in your code.
+See what code will be generated in the `Execute` panel of RARS.

-1. Write a program that inputs an integer value `x` and prints "-1" if it is genative, "0" if it equals 0, and '1' if it is positive.
+1. Write a program that inputs an integer value `x` and prints `-1` if it is negative, `0` if it equals 0, and `1` if it is positive.

    On if the solutions is this: